TTC Green Initiatives

 A larger fleet will support an expanded streetcar network, bringing lower-carbon mobility choices into additional areas of the city through the development of new, more sustainable neighbourhoods.

-The TTC is evaluating battery-electric alternatives for Wheel-Trans vehicles by procuring and testing up to 10 all-electric Wheel-Trans (eWT) buses.
-The competitive procurement process will begin in 2024, with vehicles expected to be in service for testing in 2025.
-In preparation, electric charging infrastructure will be installed at TTC’s Lakeshore Garage prior to vehicle deliveries.
+The TTC is evaluating battery-electric alternatives for Wheel-Trans vehicles by procuring and testing five all-electric Wheel-Trans buses.
+The vehicles are expected to be in service for testing in 2026.
+In preparation, electric charging infrastructure will be installed at the TTC’s Lakeshore Garage prior to vehicle deliveries.
 The goal is to have a fully electric Wheel-Trans fleet before 2040.

 Through this energy transition, our primary goal remains to provide a fully accessible vehicle that meets the needs of our customers.
-As such, the Advisory Committee on Accessible Transit (ACAT) will be a key evaluator for new eWT buses.
+As such, the Advisory Committee on Accessible Transit (ACAT) will be a key evaluator for new electric Wheel-Trans buses.

 Fast Fact!